Swader/OscalTestBruno/README.md

 # OscalTestBruno
-This is Bruno and Chris runnign a workshop.
+This is Bruno and Chris running a workshop.